RSE-Sheffield/old_team_site_nikola/site/posts/linux_in_windows.md

 The devil is always in the details, but from reports to-date this is good news for researchers.

-* I wrote more about his on my personal blog: [http://www.walkingrandomly.com/?p=6011](http://www.walkingrandomly.com/?p=6011)
+* Mike Croucher, one of Sheffield's RSE Fellows, writes about the announcement on his blog: [http://www.walkingrandomly.com/?p=6011](http://www.walkingrandomly.com/?p=6011)
 * Lots more detail from Microsoft's Scott Hanselman [http://www.hanselman.com/blog/DevelopersCanRunBashShellAndUsermodeUbuntuLinuxBinariesOnWindows10.aspx](http://www.hanselman.com/blog/DevelopersCanRunBashShellAndUsermodeUbuntuLinuxBinariesOnWindows10.aspx)